ruhigit/Nutch-Polar/README.md

 Crawling and Deduplication of Polar Datasets Using Nutch and Tika
 ------------------------------------------------------------------------------------------------------------------------
 ###fetch_url.py###
-A program to fetch the content-types of the urls crawled by Apache Nutch.
+A program to fetch the content of the urls crawled by Apache Nutch.
 #####Usage:#####
-python fetch_url.py inputfile
+python fetch_url.py inputfile string_to_be_searched

 inputfile is the dump data of CrawlDb.

+string_to_be_searched is any string you want to find in the file

+Output: Dictionary conatining those snippets with count.